yasirbhutta/yasirbhutta.github.io/python/docs/oop-inheritance.md

   - Modify (override) methods from the parent class.

 Think of inheritance like a family tree.
 A child inherits traits (methods and attributes) from their parents, but they can also have their own unique traits.

+## Single Inheritance

+**Single Inheritance** is a type of inheritance where a child class inherits from only one parent class.
+This allows the child class to reuse the methods and attributes of the parent class while also adding its own unique features.

 ---